Psiphon-Inc/fb-messenger-bot/README.md

 # fb-messenger-bot
 Code for the Psiphon Facebook Messenger Bot

-This is the index.js file used for the Psiphon Facebook messenger bot.
-All customization was done in this file.
+This is the index.js and messages.json file used for the Psiphon Facebook messenger bot.
+All customization was done in these files.
+The messages.json file contains the responses, options and messages the bot can send to users.
+Index.js pulls from messages from this file.

 Here are the instructions from Facebook on creating a Facebook Messenger bot: https://developers.facebook.com/docs/messenger-platform/getting-started/webhook-setup